Fall in love with problems.

 - Learn to love your problems and embrace them as opportunities to improve

 - Have a process for defining and solving problems

 - Facilitate collaboration between teams to solve problems quickly

 Do you embrace or avoid them?
 Do you have a clear process for solving them?
 Do you rely on individuals working in isolation, instinctively acting to solve problems as quickly as possible or do you emphasise the importance of taking time to collaborate with peers and/or colleagues to understand the root cause of a problem and identify potential solutions?

-Our customer-centric approach uses UX design thinking to test potential solutions quickly and help us identify the best solution to implement.
+Our customer-centric approach uses UX design thinking to test potential solutions quickly to help us to identify the best one to implement.